×

 When we asked people what advice they would give someone preparing to move to Cascais, they said:

 "Cascais is a beautiful coastal town in Portugal, located just outside of Lisbon.
 It is a popular destination for expats due to its stunning beaches, vibrant culture, and excellent quality of life.
 Before moving to Cascais, expats should be aware that the cost of living is higher than in other parts of Portugal, and that the weather can be quite unpredictable.
 Additionally, expats should research the local healthcare system and make sure they have the necessary documents to obtain a residence permit.
-Finally, it is important to familiarize oneself with the Portuguese language and culture, as this will make the transition to life in Cascais much smoother," explained one expat living in Cascais, Portugal.
+Finally, it is important to familiarize oneself with the Portuguese language and culture, as this will make the transition to life in Cascais much smoother," commented one expat who made the move to Cascais.

 How do I find a place to live in Cascais?